analogdevicesinc/VSCode-Maxim/readme.md

 # Installation
 ## Windows 10
-1. (Optional - skip if you already have the SDK installed) Download & install the Maxim Microcontrollers SDK via the [Windows Installer](https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A).
+1. Download & install the Maxim Microcontrollers SDK via the [Windows Installer](https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A).
 See [AN7219](https://www.maximintegrated.com/en/design/technical-documents/userguides-and-manuals/7/7219.html) for a detailed installation guide if needed.
+(If the SDK is already installed, run the "MaintenanceTool.exe" to update it to the latest version)

 2. Set the `MAXIM_PATH` environment variable to the installation location of the SDK.
 If you are unsure how to set an environment variable, see [this](https://www.onmsft.com/how-to/how-to-set-an-environment-variable-in-windows-10) article.
 Ex: